 Steps to create the Bootable USB Stick

-Launch Rufus by double clicking the portable exe file which you downloaded earlier.
+Launch Rufus by double clicking the portable .exe file which you downloaded earlier.
 Insert the USB stick.
-Make sure that you have taken a backup of all the data on the USB stick before continuing.
+The flash drive should be completely blank so, make sure that you have taken a backup of all the data from the USB stick before continuing.

 Make sure that you don’t have any other USB sticks inserted in any of the ports apart from the one you intend to use.

-On starting, Rufus may ask you to allow online updates.
+On starting it, Rufus may ask you to allow online updates.
 Click on either Yes or No.

-When the Rufus Window opens, it will show the connected USB stick under Device in Device Properties.
+When the Rufus Window opens, it will show the connected USB stick under Device in Drive Properties.

 The Boot Selection Dropdown would show Disk or ISO image (Please select).
 Click on SELECT and navigate to the Ubuntu .iso file which you downloaded earlier.
 Upon selecting the ISO file, Boot Selection dropdown should show its file name.

-Now, that we have selected the iso file, some new settings would appear below.
-You can slide the Persistent partition size up to to 4 GB.
+Now, that we have selected the iso file, some new settings and options would appear.
+You can slide the Persistent partition size slider up to to 4 GB.